Stephen Glover (columnist): Career

 In 2004, Glover proposed a new compact upmarket newspaper to be called The World with fellow journalists Francis Wheen and Frank Johnson under the chairmanship of Adam Broadbent, a former managing director of finances at Schroders plc.
 The proposed newspaper was loosely modelled on Le Monde in France, and was intended as a response to the dumbing down of some quality titles.
 It was reported that Glover and his colleagues sought only £15.4 million to launch The World, less than the budget for The Independent almost 20 years earlier, though this amount was subsequently slightly increased.
 The project did not get off the ground.

 Glover is the author of Paper Dreams (1993), an account of the founding of The Independent, and editor of The Penguin Book of Journalism (1999).
-His first novel, Splash, was published by Constable in 2017.
+His first novel, Splash!, was published by Constable in 2017.

+Personal life

+He married Celia Elizabeth Montague in 1982; they have two children.